Bankruptcy Attorney in Tigard

 - Chapter 13 Bankruptcy: If you do not qualify for a Chapter 7 bankruptcy because you earn a higher income, consider filing for a Chapter 13 bankruptcy.
 Through this option.
 You must repay a portion of your debts through a structured repayment plan that might lasts 3 to 5 years.
 When your repayment plan comes to an end, your remaining debts will be discharged.
 Moreover, a Chapter 13 bankruptcy also allows you to keep your property, including non-exempt assets, if you can pay your credits an amount equal to the value of the non-exempt property.

-If you are unsure which option is best for your circumstances, Darin Wisehart, Attorney At Law will help you examine your choices and help set you on the most appropriate path.
+If you are unsure which option is best for your circumstances, Wisehart Law, PC. will help you examine your choices and help set you on the most appropriate path.
 Do not make the mistake of tackling this daunting task on your own, without legal assistance.

 How Long Will a Bankruptcy Stay on My Credit Report?